Nebulae23/Importing_Tool/README.md

 ### Supported Source Sites
 The input file can be generated from bookmarks on:
+- mangakakalot.fun
-- Mangakakalot
+- mangakakalot.gg
-- Manganelo
+- nelomanga.com
-- Manganato
+- natomanga.com
-- Manga4life
+- manganato.gg

 Note: When using the export script, you'll need to remove the first 3 lines from the generated file before using it with this tool.